 Below, these will be broken down to further explain them.

 The schedule can be seen as a template or mould.
 Depending on whether it is a client or carer schedule, this will be where you can enter either regular calls for clients, or availability/shifts for carers.
-For more information on scheduling check out Schedule Entries and Bookings
+For more information on scheduling check out creating a client schedule.